slowpaddle/PLC500/README.md

 This library and sample code is open source and free to use/modify.

 --------------------------------------------------------------------------------
-The intent of this library is to simplify the process of accessing the inputs and outputs on the board using the board naming convention.
+The intent of this library is to simplify the process of accessing the inputs and outputs on the Canaduino PLC 500 series of boards using the board naming convention.

 [PLC 500-AC - https://universal-solder.ca/product/canaduino-plc-500-ac-industrial-plc-120-240v-ac-wifi-compatible-with-arduino](https://universal-solder.ca/product/canaduino-plc-500-ac-industrial-plc-120-240v-ac-wifi-compatible-with-arduino)